zkhin/backend/README.md

 - Use [this guide](https://docs.aws.amazon.com/sns/latest/dg/sms_stats_cloudwatch.html#sns-viewing-cloudwatch-logs) to enable CloudWatch Logs for all SMS messages

+_Once per deployment_

+- If you wish to receive notifications for error alerts, after the first deployment is complete you can subscribe your email or phone to the auto-generated SNS topics using the [AWS SNS Console](https://console.aws.amazon.com/sns/v3/home).

 ### Other stacks outside this repo

 The stacks in the following repos will need to be deployed before these